Novel Form of Herbicide Resistance in Various Plants using Gene Editing

 At a Glance

-Researchers at Colorado State University have developed a novel form of 2-4 D resistance in broad leaf crops using gene editing of the auxin co-receptor genes.
+Researchers at Colorado State University in collaboration with the University of Adelaide have developed a novel method to produce herbicide resistance in various plants / crops using gene editing of the auxin co-receptor genes.
+Methods and sequences to confer resistance are proprietary.

 For more details on this novel approach please contact our office.